 That's right -- turkey ham.
 It's a real thing, and something you may or may not have spotted in the deli aisle in the past.
 We don't know why it's a thing, but it exists, so let's explore this lunch meat monstrosity before you potentially run into it at a gathering with no proper warning.

 What Is Turkey Ham, Exactly?

-Turkey ham is a delightful little lunch meat product first made by JENNIE-O. It is now produced by other companies as well, including Oscar Mayer, Butterball, and Cargill.
+This tasty turkey product is a delightful little boneless, ready-to-eat lunch meat product first made by JENNIE-O. It is now produced by other companies as well, including Oscar Mayer, Butterball, and Cargill.

 The official description of the deli product on JENNIE-O's company website reads: